-Learnings from the pilot have been numerous and valuable such as, the needs to upgrade parking bye-laws to reflect technological advancements and that stakeholder engagement and buy-in from local businesses is key when trying to better manage delivery logistics.
-With significant opportunities for Last Mile Delivery improvements identified, five of the six companies have progressed to Phase Two and will have access to test sites in Dublin and Belfast to continue working on and validating their Last Mile delivery solutions.
-More updates to follow from Phase Two in Q4 2019.
+Learnings from this project been numerous, such as the need to upgrade parking bye-laws to reflect technological advancements and that stakeholder engagement and buy-in from local businesses is key when trying to better manage delivery logistics.
+With significant opportunities for urban delivery improvements identified, tests continue today in both Dublin and Belfast developing and validating Last Mile delivery solutions.

 Listen below to Luke Binns, Smart Dublin Projects Coordinator on Dublin City FM for a primer on the Last Mile Delivery Challenge.